thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ![](https://i.imgur.com/bIqxevs.png)

 As you can see, the `movies` table contains a handful of columns.
 For an entity that's stored as a row in the table, the value of each attribute must match the data type of its respective column.
+In other words, the PostgreSQL server won't allow an entity to store a `boolean` value in a `text` column.
+This strictness is one of the reasons why a relational database can remain performant while managing a database with a huge collection of information.
 Here's a brief overview of the most common data types in PostgreSQL.

 | Name                                 | Storage Size | Description                               | Range                          |
 |--------------------------------------|--------------|-------------------------------------------|--------------------------------|